hammingweight/gangplank/examples/drift/mdd/README.md

 The `MMDDriftOnline` detector can be used to return drift metrics.

 ```
+# A closure that uses the MMD to check whether predicted values are drifting
+# from the training data.
+The function returns the number of times that
+# the MMD reports that drift was detected in the predictions.
+Note
+# that the input values (_X) are discarded since we're interested in
+# prediction drift not data drift.
 def get_drift_metrics(_X, Y):
     count = 0
     ts = None